 Is that you?
 Just someone that exists for self-gratification and not using the objects of gratification for a higher purpose?

-There are many things one can do with the knowledge.
+There are many things one can do with knowledge.
 I’m going to name just a few very primordial ones:

 - Interior design